Scaless/scaless.github.io/docs/_posts/2021-05-01-Halo-2-BSP-Crash.markdown

 {% include youtubePlayer.html id=page.youtubevideo1 %}
 {% include youtubePlayer.html id=page.youtubevideo2 %}
 ### Raiyuki:
 This one is really interesting because it overflowed just enough to write into the debug data and enable the BSP debug text, but not far enough to actually cause a crash until the next load.
+The artifacts you see flailing around are caused by other parts of code still reading/writing to the addresses that are now shared with the `p_buffer`.
 {% include youtubePlayer.html id=page.youtubevideo3 %}

 [haloruns-link]: https://haloruns.com/